Siddik2202/simple_node_app/README.md

 i) It's better to use docker-compose other you need to run seperately db and app after you create docker images.

-v) So 1st Install dependency's and update configuration
+ii) So 1st Install dependency's and update configuration

 ```bash
 sudo apt update && sudo apt upgrade -y